 How can we get middle schoolers excited about learning nutrition?
 Dr. Kohlstadt and researchers at Johns Hopkins Center for Human Nutrition have a ready answer – youth leaders!
 Their findings published in this week’s Nutrition Journal are the first where high school students invent, from start to finish, an online nutrition intervention for 10 to 12 year old preadolescents.

-Doctor Ingrid Kohlstadt has set time aside in her schedule to accept phone or Skype consultations to optimize your wellness potential.
-As a nutrition doctor graduate of Johns Hopkins School of Medicine, and with Masters Degree in Public Health, Dr. Kohlstadt has dedicated her career to helping patients get their health on track.Read the rest of this entry »
+Doctor Ingrid Kohlstadt has set additional time aside in her schedule to accept phone or Skype consultations to optimize your wellness potential.
+She also consults with industry and corporations as a key opinion leader in integrative medicine, supplements, nutrition, FDA regulations, and medicinal foods.
+As a graduate of Johns Hopkins School of Medicine, and with Masters Degree in Public Health, Dr. Kohlstadt has dedicated her career to helping patients get their health on track by sharing her integrative medicine insights.

-Did you know that Dr. Kohlstadt has been authoring her column for her nutrition doctor colleagues, and health care professionals since 2006?
-Her column is entitled Optimizing Metabolism, and is published monthly.
+Did you know that Dr. Kohlstadt has been authoring her column for her nutrition doctor colleagues, and health care professionals every month since 2006?
+Her column is entitled Optimizing Metabolism.